-- 1. The complete database was backed up. - 2.
-Nine streams of ACID transactions were started.
-Each stream executed a minimum of 100 transactions. - 3.
-While the test was running, one of the disks from the database/log array was removed. - 4.
-It was determined that the test kept on running. - 5.
-A Database disk was removed and a checkpoint was issued to force a failure - 6.
-The nine streams of ACID transactions failed and recorded their number of committed transactions in success files - 7.
-The Database log was backed up and the Database was dropped. - 8.
-The pulled disks were replaced with new ones.
-While the Log disk was undergoing the RAID rebuild process the DB disk was prepared for use. - 9.
-The database was restored and a command was issued causing the database to run through the recovery - 10.
-The counts in the history table and success files were compared and verified, and the consistency of the ORDERS and LINEITEM tables was verified.
+- 1. Eight streams of ACID transactions were started.
+Each stream executed a minimum of 100 transactions. - 2.
+While the test was running, one of the database data disks was removed. - 3.
+A checkpoint was issued to force a failure. - 4.
+Database errorlog recorded the failure. - 5.
+The eight streams of ACID transactions failed and recorded their number of committed transactions in success files - 6.
+The Database log was backed up and the Database was dropped. - 7.
+The pulled disk was replaced with a new one. - 8.
+The database was restored and a command was issued causing the database to run through the recovery - 9.
+When database restore completed, issued a command to apply the backed up log file. - The counts in the history table and success files were compared and verified, and the consistency of the ORDERS and LINEITEM tables was verified.